 Michelle has an active pro bono practice representing individuals in immigration matters.
-She successfully defended a detained refugee in removal proceedings, resulting in the complete dismissal of all charges against the client during a multi-year representation that resulted in the client becoming a naturalized US citizen.
+She successfully defended a detained refugee in removal proceedings, resulting in the complete dismissal of all charges against the client during a multiyear representation that resulted in the client becoming a naturalized US citizen.
 Michelle also successfully obtained a U-Visa for a victim of criminal activity and secured asylum for a client from Syria.
-Michelle served as vice chair of the San Francisco office’s Pro Bono Committee from 2012–2013.
+Michelle currently serves on the Morgan Lewis Foundation Board.

 Recognized, Commercial Litigation, San Francisco, The Best Lawyers in America (2023, 2024)